Time Series, Persistent Homology and Chirality: Persistent Homology and Merge Trees

 \subsubsection{From merge trees to $\ph_0$}

-Persistence diagrams can be reconstructed from the merge tree using the following recursive procedure, relying on the {\em Elder Rule} \cite{EH}: \begin{itemize} \item Find a global minimum (a leaf of the merge tree with the lowest height), and find the unique path to the root of the merge tree.
-The resulting pair of heights, from lowest to highest, is a recorded as a point on the persistence diagram. \item We will refer the path from the selected bottom leaf to the root as the {\em stem} of the (sub)tree.
-Removing the stem leaves a forest (possibly, empty) of merge trees.
-We will say that the stems of the each of the resulting subtrees {\em are attached} to the stem just removed. \item Iterate the procedure on each of the resulting trees recursively.
+Persistence diagrams can be derived from the merge tree by using the following recursive procedure (requiring compactness of sublevel sets) of {\em tree pruning}, relying on the {\em Elder Rule}\cite{EH}: \begin{itemize} \item Find a global minimum (a leaf of the merge tree with the lowest height), and the unique path to the root of the merge tree from that leaf.
+The resulting pair of heights, from the lowest to the highest, is a recorded as a unit charge on the persistence diagram. \item We will refer to the path from the selected bottom leaf to the root as the {\em stem} of the (sub)tree.
+Removing the stem from the tree leaves a forest (possibly, empty) of merge trees.
+We will say that the stems of the each of the resulting subtrees {\em are attached to}, or {\em are descendants of} the stem just removed. \item Iterate the procedure on each of the resulting trees recursively.
 This results in a pile of stems, each corresponding to a bar in the persistence diagram. \end{itemize}

-From the construction of the stems, it is clear that a stem $[b',d']$ attached to its parent stem $[b,d]$ satisfies $b<b'<d'<d$.
-In terms of the persistent diagrams, a stem is located North-West off its parent.
+From the construction of the stems, it is clear that a stem $[b',d']$ attached to its parent stem $[b,d]$ satisfies $b<b'<d'<d$.\footnote{We assume here, to avoid unnecessary in our context disambiguation efforts, that all critical values are different.} In terms of the persistent diagrams, a descendent stem is located South-East off its parent.

-The decomposition of a tree into a pile of stems erases a lot of information about the original function: the parentage relationships between stems are lost.
+The decomposition of a tree into a pile of stems erases a lot of information about the original function: thus, the parentage relationships between stems are lost.
 This is one source of ambiguity if one attempts to reconstruct the merge tree from its persistence diagram (pile of stems).

 Another source of ambiguity (for univariate functions, which are the focus of this paper) is the fact that a stem can be attached to its parent on the right or on the left side.

 In combinatorial terms, the merge tree associated to a function on an interval is equipped the structure of a {\em plane tree}: this means that at each internal vertex one fixes the order in which branches are attached to it.